soundaryas05/Oasis-Infobyte-Internship/Task 1/README.md

 ## Files

 1. New York Airbnb Listings Data Cleaning.ipynb: Jupyter Notebook containing the steps for cleaning the dataset.
-2. Readme: List of Python libraries required to run the project.
+2. Readme: Details about the project.
 3. data/: https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data